MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 By following the above procedure configure also for the **ClippingBox** and **ClippingPlane** objects

-### 4.Adding Eye Tracking Tool Tip Highlight Features to the Model:
+### 4. Adding Eye Tracking Tool Tip Highlight Features to the Model:

 In order to add this Eye Tracking features to the Models first we need to Configure the Eye Tracking to the Scene.